 There’s not a lot of room for compromise here.
 A system is either following cryptographic best practices or it’s not.
 We follow best practices.
 That being said, we want you to be happy.
-Please let us know if you’re not!
+Please reach out if you’d like to discuss security in more detail.

 - Master Key - The most powerful API key.
 It can be used to authenticate for any API call.
 It is required to perform administrative functions, such as deleting data.